Play Store Not Downloading Apps? Here's How I Finally Fixed It

 If none of these fixes work, the problem might be server-side.
 Check Google Play Help Center for known issues.

-You can also visit Android Help Community where people share real-time solutions.
+You can also visit the Android Help Community, where people share real-time solutions.

 Related Issues You Might Face